Flame Retardants in Car Seats & Mattresses: 2025 Update

 The rise of "FR-Free" Car Seats

-You can now find car seats that pass all federal safety crash AND fire testing without adding a drop of chemical retardants.
+FR-free car seats can now pass all federal safety crash AND fire testing without adding a drop of chemical retardants, a shift helped along by California's TB117-2013 update (in effect since 2014), which eliminated the need for chemical flame-retardant treatments.
 How they do it: 1.
 Wool: Naturally flame resistant.
 Brands like Nuna, Uppababy, and Clek use merino wool blends that self-extinguish.
 2. High-Density Weaves: Densely woven polyester can starve a flame of oxygen.
 Brands like Chicco (ClearTex) and Britax (SafeWash) use this tech.
 Why this matters: Car interiors can reach high temperatures in summer.
 Heat accelerates the "off-gassing" of flame retardants from standard foam.
 An FR-free seat eliminates this source of chemical exposure in a small, enclosed space.

 Car seats sit in hot vehicles, effectively baking the chemicals out of the foam.
 FR-Free seats eliminate this specific chemical load.